ngtvsn/dev_pims/memory-bank/activeContext.md

 ## Recent Accomplishments

+*   **Modernized Registration Page:** Successfully redesigned the registration page with a modern, card-based layout, consistent with the login page.
+*   **Modernized Login Page:** Successfully redesigned the login page with a modern, card-based layout, and a dedicated stylesheet for improved maintainability.
 *   **Modernized Module Selector:** Successfully redesigned the `module-selector` page with a new card-based layout, hover effects, and updated icons.
 The styles were consolidated into the component's Blade file for improved maintainability.

 ## Key Activities